Mvinothkanha/Web-Scraper/README.md

-# Web-Scraper
+# Web-Scraper-BeautifulSoup
+Intern ID: CITS3247
 Python based web scraper built with Beautiful Soup and Requests for extracting website data.
 # Technologies Used
 Python
 Requests
 BeautifulSoup4
 # How to run
-1.Install the required packages: pip install requests beautifulSoup4 2.Run the program:python main.py
+1.Install the required packages: pip install requests beautifulSoup4, 2.Run the program:python main.py
 # Output
 The program extracts quotes from https://quotes.toscrape.com and display them in the terminal.